-There are many possible causes of a person waking up with anxiety, including stress from work, school, or relationships issues.
-Although it is common to wake up feeling anxious from time to time, if a person experiences it frequently, they may have generalized anxiety disorder.
+Stressful life events, health concerns, and interpersonal issues can all cause a person to wake up with anxiety.
+Although it is common to wake up feeling anxious occasionally, if a person does so frequently, they may have generalized anxiety disorder.

 Generalized anxiety disorder (GAD) is a condition that causes uncontrollable and excessive worrying that affects a person’s everyday life.
 GAD may cause a person to wake up due to anxiety or have difficulty falling or staying asleep.

 GAD and other anxiety disorders can develop over time.
 In most cases, several ongoing circumstances lead to a person developing a form of anxiety.
-People with a history or family history of anxiety may be more at risk than others, but it is possible for anyone to develop anxiety.
+People with a history or family history of anxiety may be more at risk than others, but anyone can develop anxiety.

 Possible triggers for morning anxiety include the following:

 GAD and other anxiety disorders may develop due to ongoing or acute stressful life events.
-Some life events that might trigger anxiety on waking include:
+It can often be multifactorial, and many stressful life events or situations can

-- changes in living arrangements, for example, moving to a new area or someone else moving out
+- changes in living arrangements, such as moving to a new area or someone else moving out

 - changes in employment, such as switching jobs or losing a job